davidpots/songnotes_cms/README.md

 There are a few reasons:

 1. To help me easily remember how to play songs I learned in the past.
+My typing out chords/lyrics/tabs and posting them online, I'm able to access my past work on any device from wherever I may be.
+In a sense, Songnotes is a digital extension of my music-notation memory.
 2. To help others learn how to play songs I've spent a lot of time figuring out.
+Given everything noted in the prior list item, it seems silly not to let others benefit from the music notation work I've done.
 3. To give myself a playground to exercise my muscles de la Ruby on Rails, product design, UX/UI/visual design, front-end development, and so on.
 Putting all of these skillsets to use on a real-world project is immensely satisfying and has helped me learn a great deal.

 ### About this app